Yusuf-Juzar-Soni/CMPE-273-Splitwise-V1/README.md

 *	Form based validations have been implemented to check proper inputs
 *	The user can see a list of groups he is part of, he can also search within that list of groups if he wishes.
 *	The left navbar also contains links to the recent activity page where the user can view a history of who has added bills into the group.
 *	The same navbar also contains a link to the invite list page which displays a list of groups the user has been invited to.
-The user can accept the invitation, only  * After accepting the invitation will the group be visible in the users group list.
+The user can accept the invitation, only  after accepting the invitation will the group be visible in the users group list.
 *	The members list also changes based on the invite status.
 *	A member can create a group by selecting all the users registered in the app.
 *	A member can settle up the amount he is owed and the amount he owes.